Miasto85/curency-conventer2023/README.md

 # Karol Kosior - curency-conventer
 ## Description
-This is my first website page which curency-conventer
+This is my first website page which curency-conventer.
+You can convert PLN to EURO, GBP and USD.
 ### https://miasto85.github.io/curency-conventer2023/